Community Education Services

 Through her years at ISH she has seen the face of sexual health change immensely!
 One thing always remains the same and that is that knowledge about our bodies is empowering and an integral part of developing healthy sexuality, whatever that looks like for you.

-Nick Sandor (BSW) is both the program developer and facilitator of Man Made.
+Nick Sandor MA is a community educator and the program developer and facilitator of Man Made.
 He was employed by Island Sexual Health Society in 2016, where he works doing program development and education.
 Nick’s professional background is in social work, youth support work, and education.

 He is passionate about exploring education as an opportunity to encourage gender affirming practices through developing the skills required for wellness and community building.
 He believes that providing opportunities for people to share their stories and experiences is essential for fostering healthy relationships and self-expression.